ETS-ReactNative2/react-nodegui-projects/README.md

 # React Node GUI Projects
-Explores core React flavor of Node GUI, its capabilities and limitations.
-This repo contains examples of how React Node GUI utilizes the same patterns you'd normally find in plain React.
+Explores the React flavor of Node GUI, its capabilities and limitations for native desktop applications.

 1. Basics - Initial setup after a **git clone** of their starter project, then **npm install**, **npm run dev** and **npm start** in a separate tab.
 Folder contains React Node GUI example from their website.
 See how components from Qt are imported.
 NOTE: All CSS styling via React Node GUI is internal - therefore you CANNOT import external stylesheets or use bootstrapped components like Material UI or Bootstrap.